minapollmann/minapollmann/_pages/interests.md

 My current main interests are sustainability, international security, and Japanese politics.
 <br>
-I am open to exploring other interests as well!
+I am open to exploring other new interests as well!

 ### Sustainability